Indonesian sweet ginger chicken

 1 tablespoon kecap manis

-Heat a wok till hot.
-Add the oil and the chicken and fry till the chicken is browned in spots, about 7-10 minutes.
-If you overcrowd the chicken it will give out water, so it may be better to do this in two batches.
+Heat a wok until hot.
+Add the oil and the chicken and fry until browned in spots, about 7-10 minutes.
+If you overcrowd the chicken, it will give out water, so it may be better to do this in two batches.
 Remove the chicken from the wok and set aside.

 Heat the wok and add the oil.
-Add the onions and cook on medium heat till the onions are soft and translucent about 3-4 minutes.
+Add the onions and cook on medium heat until they are soft and translucent about 3-4 minutes.
 Do not let the onions caramelize.
-Add the ginger and garlic and cook for 1 more minute.
+Add the ginger and garlic and cook for one more minute.

 Add the red chillies, spring onions and tomatoes and toss well.
 Cook for 1 minute.
 Add the chicken and any juices and mix in well.